Edward L. Ryerson Distinguished Service Professor of Theological Ethics; also in the College

 PhD (University of Chicago)

-Professor Schweiker has published numerous articles and award-winning essays, as well as edited and contributed to six volumes, including Humanity Before God: Contemporary Faces of Jewish, Christian and Islamic Ethics (2006) and chief editor and contributor to A Companion to Religious Ethics (2004), a comprehensive and innovative work in the field of comparative religious ethics.
+Professor Schweiker has published numerous articles and award-winning essays, as well as edited and contributed to eight volumes, including Humanity Before God: Contemporary Faces of Jewish, Christian and Islamic Ethics (2006) and chief editor and contributor to A Companion to Religious Ethics (2004), a comprehensive and innovative work in the field of comparative religious ethics.
 He is now chief editor and contributor to the 3 volume Encyclopedia of Religious Ethics (forthcoming).
 He is also currently working on a forthcoming book with Wiley-Blackwell, titled Religious Ethics: Meaning and Method.
-Professor Schweiker’s present research is on ethics and the integrity of life.
+Professor Schweiker’s present research and writing is a book titled Enhancing Life and the Forms of Freedom.

 Professor Schweiker was awarded in 2014 an Honorary Doctorate from the University of Uppsala in Uppsala, Sweden.
+He was a Mercator Professor, Universität Heidelberg, Deutsche Forschungsgemeinschaft (2012-2013).
 He was the 2015–2016 President of the Society of Christian Ethics and the Director of The Enhancing Life Project (2014-2017), supported with a generous grant from the John Templeton Foundation.
 He is an ordained minister in the United Methodist Church.

 Listen to Professor William Schweiker sharing his thoughts on a recent Harris Poll regarding Americans' belief in God and other trends in religion in the U.S. over the decades on WBEZ's "Morning Shift" with host Tony Serabia.